pmurphy316/project_1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO: List the IP addresses of the machines you are monitoring:

 Web-1 10.0.0.6
 Web-2 10.0.0.7